 Tytlandsvik Aqua has gradually increased production.
-The smolt plant is now prepared for full capacity utilization.
-Everything has gone according to plan, that is rare," says Project Director Roger Viga.
+The post-smolt facility is now prepared for full capacity utilization.
+Everything has gone according to plan, which is rare," says Project Director Roger Viga.

 "We have gradually tested the system with reduced biomass and the equipment works according to plan.
 We are now preparing for full utilization; the next batch, up to 100 per cent utilization, is scheduled for the 2nd quarter of 2020," Viga says.